nemanjam/nemanjam/README.md

 ## Contact

-You can contact me via Linkedin:
+I am looking for a new job, if you want to work with me you can contact me via Linkedin:

 <strong><a href="https://www.linkedin.com/in/nemanja-mitic/">https://www.linkedin.com/in/nemanja-mitic</a></strong>